-As was the case in 2013 and again in 2019 and 2021 the tournament takes the slot of being the final event pre Masters whereas on other occasions the event has been held in the weeks following the Masters.
+As was the case in 2013, 2019 and for the last two years the tournament takes the slot of being the final event pre Masters whereas on other occasions the event has been held in the weeks following the Masters.

 The AT & T Oaks course at TPC San Antonio has been host to the event since 2010.

 The course is a Greg Norman Design with consultation from Sergio Garcia.
-One angle therefore is to look at form at the other Greg Norman design played on the PGA Tour which until this year includes the El Cameleon course used for the OHL Mayakoba along with Vidanta Vallarata course used from last year for the Mexico Open.
+One angle therefore is to look at form at the other Greg Norman designs played on the PGA Tour which until this year includes the El Cameleon course used for the OHL Mayakoba along with Vidanta Vallarata course used from last year for the Mexico Open.

 The course is a Par 72 and measures just over 7400 yards.